themerdev/themer/README.md

 ### Create your own template

-To create your own template, create a JavaScript file that exports (CommonJS-style) a `render` function, like so:
+To create your own template, create a JavaScript file that exports a `render` function, like so:

     exports.render = function(colors, options) {